15 Text Analysis 1

 The {janeaustenr} package has this text already in a data frame based on the free content in the Project Gutenberg Library.

-Use the console to install the package and then load it in your file.
+Use the console to install the package and then use library() to load and attach it.

 library(janeaustenr)